 Why does elite cricket get special allowances to playing and training compared to community Cricket?

-Elite Cricket has been given special allowance by State and Federal Government such as to train, travel interstate and have less strict in-play restrictions.
+Elite Cricket has been given special allowance by State and Federal Government such as to have less strict in-play restrictions.
 This is because of the stringent quarantine process these individuals have followed as well as other measures such as regular COVID-19 testing.
 Unfortunately, this cannot be carried out on a mass scale to all of Community Cricket.